 It was shortly after midday on Sunday.
 I was on my quest to find the best steak in San Sebastian.
 I had gorged on over 2kg of Txuleton steak over the last two nights and binged on Sangria and beer for three nights in a row.
-Despite my intentions to control myself these darn Canadians insisted that I eat their steak.
-I found a glass of wine and reluctantly obliged.
+Despite my best efforts these darn Canadians insisted that I eat their steak.
+I found a glass of wine and dug in.

 The City of steak